websight-io/starter/environment/README.md

 ## Ephemeral environments

-Ephemeral environments are environments that are not meant to be used for a long time.
-They are meant to be used for development purposes only (e.g. for bugfix/feature testing or demo).
+Ephemeral environments are for development (bugfix/feature testing) and demo purposes only (they are not meant to be used for a long time).

-To run ephemeral environment, run the [Ephemeral environment - create](https://github.com/websight-io/starter/actions/workflows/ephemeral-env-create.yml) workflow (you may choose the branch you want to run the environment from).
-It will create a new ephemeral environment and print the URL to the environment in the console.
+To create an ephemeral environment, run the [Ephemeral environment - create](https://github.com/websight-io/starter/actions/workflows/ephemeral-env-create.yml) workflow (you may choose the branch you want to create the environment from).
+It will spawn a new environment and print the CMS panel URL in the console.

+To update the environment, run the [Ephemeral environment - create](https://github.com/websight-io/starter/actions/workflows/ephemeral-env-create.yml) action agian from the same branch.
+It will update the environment with the latest changes on the branch.
+The URL will not change.
+Note, that all manual chagnes (like publications and content changes) will be lost.

 To delete ephemeral environment, run the [Ephemeral environment - destroy](https://github.com/websight-io/starter/actions/workflows/ephemeral-env-destroy.yml) workflow.
-It will delete the ephemeral environment.

 > Important!
 >